 Defining a clear content strategy for your blog is essential to your success.
-Personally, it took me a while before I realized I needed down and establish publishing goals for each of my blogs.
+Personally, it took me a while before I realized I needed to sit down and establish publishing goals for each of my blogs.
 No matter what your niche is, a content strategy will grow the audience of your blog when implemented properly.

 A solid blog content strategy will encompass: knowing your mission, defining your audience, organizing your ideas, and establishing a publishing schedule.